 Here, the prophet Zechariah tires of trying to pastor and correct the sheep dealer pastors there in Judah, who didn't miss a trick to shear and slaughter.
 These are God's words, to the sheep dealer pastors: "Let the dying die and the perishing perish.
 Let those who are left eat one another's flesh."

 Opt out beloved of God, save your souls.
-Revelation18,4 is your answer, come out of the Babylonian Nicolaitan, Korah's Rebellion, False Prophet endtime church.
+Revelation18,4 is your answer, come out of the Babylonian Nicolaitan, out of Korah's Rebellion, and the False Prophet endtime church.

 2. The Minimization Of Sovereign Nationhood By Those in Power

 This second unveiling might seem OK to us Christians with our universal faith: can't all our individual nations band together and just get along?

 Yes nations can be self interested and limiting, but they are what God gave us.

 Yes, our faith is universal, even cosmic and eternal, but it is lived out and dependent on the rights and liberties backed up by individual nation states.
 So in some sense, as history proves, our rights to freely exercise our faith are only as good as the national government that protects them.
 Yes we Christians around the world are for freedom of expression, of association, and movement, but only sovereign nations with courageous leaders are going to guarantee our freedom of religion, of movement and association and all the rest.

 So you might be an atheist and hate religion but love your God given freedom, but if transnational political power can silence us Christians, rest assured, this same transnational political power will be able to silence you too.